slatedocs/slate/source/includes/_version_pdfs.md

 # Version PDFs

 A version pdf is a pdf representation of the current version of the project.
-As a project changes over time, different versions are generated, and these versions can have pdf representations generated.
+As a project changes over time, different versions are generated, and these versions can have pdf representations.

 ## Viewing a specific version pdf